adamsiwiec/hexagon/readme.md

 You can use it by running:

-    $ hexagon -t adamsiwiec/some_theme
+    $ hexagon help

     # or

-    $ hexa -t adamsiwiec/some_theme # For the minimalists out there
+    $ hexa help # For the minimalists out there

 ## Usage